This article covers the following data field types:

 The calendar control function shows today in orange and public holidays in red.
 For more information on loading public holidays, please access the following knowledge base article.

-Decimal data fields are used to capture decimal numbers.
+Decimal data fields are used to capture decimal numbers and are always shown to 3 decimal places.

 An e-mail address field is used to specify e-mail addresses.
 An example is on the employee entity, where the employee's e-mail address is requested.